IngeborgArdoe/training/foundation/exercise-05-2.md

-## Exercise 5.2: Actions in Genus Apps
+## Exercise 5.2: Events in Genus Apps

 ####2.
 Create lists of Activities and Mail on Contacts (with functionality)